Taking Your Transition Into Your Own Hands, September 2018

 The way cisgender people write about detransition reflects assumptions about transgender experiences as binary and linear.
 In these stories, trans people aren’t recognized as human beings living real lives; they’re simply characters playing their part in a cautionary tale.

-Each Death is a Preventable Tragedy, May/June 2018
+Each Death is a Preventable Tragedy, June 2018

 When they are targets of violence, trans women are often dismissed as victims of their of circumstances — especially if they are sex workers or people of colour.
 Not having a fixed address, being potentially exposed to drugs, and subverting assigned expectations of gender and sexuality contribute to a public perception of carelessness and deviance that tells people and institutions, like the police, how much they have to care about those they see as putting themselves at risk.
 This is a story about loss and injustice.